What To Say To Someone Grieving The Loss Of A Pet (And Things You Should Never Say)

 “So, when are you getting another one?”

 This might seem like a thoughtful gesture, but it’s upsetting because you’re making it seem like all pets are interchangeable.
 Many people think of their pets as their children.
 (Don’t believe us?
-Read this story: The 10 Biggest Inheritances Ever Left to Pets) Imagine how offensive it would be if you were to ask a parent who lost a child “So, when are you making another one?”
+Read this story: The 10 Biggest Inheritances Ever Left to Pets) Imagine how offensive it would be if you were to ask a parent who lost a child “So, when are you trying for another one?”

 We’re well aware it’s every parent’s goal and purpose for their children to outlive them, and it’s completely normal to have many pets throughout a lifetime.
 But it’s still devastating if someone just lost a pet that provided them love, comfort, and perhaps even a service.
 As actor Mickey Rourke said “sometimes when a man's alone, that's all you got is your dog.
 And they meant the world to me.”
 So don’t inadvertently make that person feel worse than they already do.

 “You didn’t even like that [animal type goes here]”